Print Edition - 2015-05-13 | News

 According to the ministry, there are 107 international medical teams comprising 1,019 doctors and specialists working in various quake-affected districts.

-classified the international medical teams into three categories: type 1, 2 and 3.
+The government has classified the international medical teams into three categories: type 1, 2 and 3.

 Type 1 medical teams can provide basic health services, while type 2 teams can provide more intensive hospital care.
 Similarly, type 3 foreign medical teams are the best equipped teams, who can provide continued care for at least a couple of months.